 Eddie Lee Long (born May 12, 1953)

 was the last of the six tele-evangelists investigated by the Senate committee.
-At the time he was senior pastor of New Birth Missionary Baptist Church, a megachurch of more than 25,000 members near Lithonia, Georgia.
+Although he since passed away, at the time of the investigation he was senior pastor of New Birth Missionary Baptist Church, a megachurch of more than 25,000 members near Lithonia, Georgia.

 A 2010 New York Times piece described Eddie Long's flamboyant lifestyle that was in keeping with his theology

 Bishop Long cuts a flashy figure in Lithonia, the Atlanta suburb where he lives and has built his church.
 He is often seen in a Bentley attended by bodyguards.
 He tends to wear clothes that show off his muscular physique.
 He favors Gucci sunglasses, gold necklaces, diamond bracelets and Rolex watches.
 He lives in a 5,000-square-foot house with five bedrooms, which he bought for $1.1 million in 2005.

 Long's defence of his 'compensation' reeked of superiority.